pm0kjp/ghi_textbook_resources/README.md

-# ghi_textbook_resources
+# Global Health Informatics Textbook Resources

-Example Repository for GHI Textbook Resources
+This is an example repository to help us get started with supplemental materials.